seananderson/metafolio/inst/ms/ms.md

 are comprised primarily of (a) short-term and (b) long-term environmental fluctuations.
 The dots show simulated metapopulations and the contours show 25% and 75% quantiles across 500 simulations per strategy.
-We also show example metapopulation abundance time series for the (c, e) short-term and (d,
-f) long-term environmental-fluctuation scenarios.
-The grey line indicates the efficient frontier across all simulated metapopulations.  <!--MMM: I found the last sentence a bit confusing.
-Better explain what a frontier is and point out which panels it's in.-->
+We also show example metapopulation abundance time series for the (c, e) short-term and (d, f) long-term environmental-fluctuation scenarios.
+The grey line (a, b) indicates the efficient frontier across all simulated metapopulations --- metapopulations with the minimum variability for a given level of growth rate.

 \clearpage

 \begin{center}
-\includegraphics[width=5.0in]{../examples/cons-plans-n.pdf}
+\includegraphics[width=4.5in]{../examples/cons-plans-n.pdf}
 \end{center}

 Fig. 5: The importance of preserving as many populations as possible when we